abinit/abinit/doc/mkdocs-tutorials/index.md

   * [Parallelism of Many-Body Perturbation calculations (GW)](paral_mbt) allows to speed up the calculation of accurate electronic structures (quasi-particle band structure, including many-body effects).

+!!! note
-NOTE that not all features of ABINIT are covered by these tutorials.
+    Note that not all features of ABINIT are covered by these tutorials.
     For a complete feature list, please see the [[help_features]].
     For examples on how to use these features, please see the ~abinit/tests/* directories and their accompanying README files.